CLIUtils/CLI11/README.md

 All `App`s have a `get_subcommands()` method, which returns a list of pointers to the subcommand passed on the command line.
 A simple compare of these pointers to each subcommand allows choosing based on subcommand, facilitated by a `got_subcommand(App_or_name) method that will check the list for you.
 For many cases, however, using an app's callback may be easier.
 Every app executes a callback function after it parses; just use a lambda function (with capture to get parsed values) to `.add_callback`.
 If you throw `CLI::Success`, you can even exit the program through the callback.
 The main `App` has a callback slot, as well, but it is generally not as useful.
+Multiple subcommands are allowed, to allow [`Click`](http://click.pocoo.org) like series of commands (order is preserved).
+If you want only one, throw `CLI::Success` or only process one.

 ## Subclassing